BookingStudio/BookingStudio-Public-API-Docs/README.md

 Using HTTP caching
 ------------------

 You must use HTTP freshness headers to speed up your application and lighten the load on our servers.
 Most API responses will include an `ETag` or `Last-Modified` header.
 When you first request a resource, store these values.
 On subsequent requests, submit them back to us as `If-None-Match` and `If-Modified-Since`, respectively.
-If the resource hasn't changed since your last request, you'll get a `304 Not Modified` response with no body, saving you the time and bandwidth of sending something you already have.
+If the resource hasn't changed since your last request, you'll get a `304 Not Modified` response with an empty body, saving you the time and bandwidth of sending something you already have.

 Handling errors